Warehouse stores are a terrific place to save money buying in bulk. Costco and Sam’s Club are the two dominant retailers in the space.

 Costco Travel Programs

 Costco offers a wide variety of deals on travel for members to use.
-We’ve used Costco travel on a number of occasions in our home to save on rental cars and other vacation packages.
+We’ve used Costco Travel on a number of occasions to save on rental cars and other vacation packages.

 - Guided vacations

 - Hotel stays